 LEARN TO EMPATHIZE!

 Another major downfall for applicants is in a failure of communication skills.
 Communication is a huge component of what you’re being tested on.
-That includes your ability to tell a story with your data, as noted above.
-But it also includes your ability to sense what clients are looking for, as well as what the barriers are to making your insights understood and valuable.
+This starts with your ability to tell a story with your data, as noted above.
+It also includes your ability to sense what clients are looking for, as well as what the barriers are to making your insights understood and valuable.
 Don’t just rely on the numbers they give you, either.
 Do some research into the companies, products, and markets involved in your particular case study.
 This will help you imagine more creative solutions and better craft your insights.

 - Data Analytics: Do Businesses Really Need It?